Mendi23/codeMIPs/src/AnalysisModule/README.md

 # AnalysisModule

-This module has several different scripts for analyze the data
+This module has several different scripts for analyze the data.

 ## DataRetrieval.py

+Extracting the `data.txt` for each repo.

+In that file can be found a table with line for each commit in the repository and details about the commit such as:

+ * Which files (ids) got modified or added
+ * User name for this commit
+ * centrality score for modified/added files
+ * Proximity score for modified/added files
+ * changeExtent score for modified/added files

 ## optimization.py